Author: Jamie Lewis – PGA Teaching Professional

 Cobra Air-X Straight Neck

-Cobra’s “budget friendly” option to their new driver line up is the Cobra Air-X (straight neck version).
-It’s a forgiving driver meant for those starting out in the game of golf.
+Cobra’s “budget-friendly” option to their new driver lineup is the Cobra Air-X (straight neck version).
+It’s a forgiving driver meant for those starting in the game of golf.

 Tour Edge Hot Launch E521

-Tour Edge has their premium line in the Exotics drivers, while their budget lineup includes the Hot Launch family.
-The E521 is going to be a pretty comparable driver to the 0211.
+Tour Edge has its premium line in the Exotics drivers; however, its budget lineup includes the Hot Launch family.
+Moreover, the E521 is going to be a pretty comparable driver to the 0211.

 FAQ